redis/redis-doc/topics/modules-api-ref.md

     RedisModuleString* RedisModule_HoldString(RedisModuleCtx *ctx, RedisModuleString *str);

-/**
-* This function can be used instead of `RedisModule_RetainString()`.
+This function can be used instead of `RedisModule_RetainString()`.
-* The main difference between the two is that this function will always
-* succeed, whereas `RedisModule_RetainString()` may fail because of an
+The main difference between the two is that this function will always succeed, whereas `RedisModule_RetainString()` may fail because of an assertion.

-* assertion.
-*
-* The function returns a pointer to RedisModuleString, which is owned
-* by the caller.
-It requires a call to `RedisModule_FreeString()` to free
-* the string when automatic memory management is disabled for the context.
+The function returns a pointer to `RedisModuleString`, which is owned by the caller.
+It requires a call to `RedisModule_FreeString()` to free the string when automatic memory management is disabled for the context.
-* When automatic memory management is enabled, you can either call
-* `RedisModule_FreeString()` or let the automation free it.
+When automatic memory management is enabled, you can either call `RedisModule_FreeString()` or let the automation free it.

-*
-* This function is more efficient than `RedisModule_CreateStringFromString()`
-* because whenever possible, it avoids copying the underlying
-* RedisModuleString.
-The disadvantage of using this function is that it
-* might not be possible to use `RedisModule_StringAppendBuffer()` on the
+This function is more efficient than `RedisModule_CreateStringFromString()` because whenever possible, it avoids copying the underlying `RedisModuleString`.
+The disadvantage of using this function is that it might not be possible to use `RedisModule_StringAppendBuffer()` on the returned `RedisModuleString`.

-* returned RedisModuleString.
-*
-* It is possible to call this function with a NULL context.
+It is possible to call this function with a NULL context.

 ## `RedisModule_StringPtrLen`